free Complete Street design tool, or learn

 - Reduced VMT and reduced carbon emissions, relative to more typical solutions.

 There are six fundamental strategies for dealing with traffic congestion.
-The most common is the “Direct” approach, or “Build your way out” approach, which usually equates to increasing capacity directly on the facility in question, (and unfortunately inducing a measure of new demand that otherwise wouldn’t have been there).
+The most common is the “Direct” approach, or “Build your way out” approach, which usually equates to increasing capacity directly on the facility in question.

 However there are other “D-strategies” which Metro Analytics always evaluates before conceding a need to directly increase capacity.
 And even when we agree that direct new capacity is a good idea, we have unique place-making methods for increasing vehicle capacity in ways that also improve walkability and economic vitality.